 In a 2014 press release by the OECD’s Teaching and Learning International Survey (TALIS) finds that more than nine out of ten teachers are satisfied with their jobs.
 But less than a third believe teaching is a valued profession in society.
 Importantly, those countries where teachers feel valued tend to perform better in PISA.

-Plan for progress – the case for Worldfund
+Plan for progress – the case for Educando

 We focus on the key area where we can have the greatest impact: leadership at the school level.
 Our mission is to deliver world-class training and ongoing support to teachers and principals from underserved schools in Latin America, fundamentally impacting the system from the bottom up.

-Worldfund works in partnership with local governments and brings private corporations to the table to invest resources and expertise.
-Since its founding in 2002, Worldfund has invested over $24 million in education programs, and trained nearly 8,000 educators in Mexican and Brazilian public schools, reaching more than 4.4 million students.
+Educando works in partnership with local governments and brings private corporations to the table to invest resources and expertise.
+Since its founding in 2002, Educando has invested over $24 million in education programs, and trained nearly 8,000 educators in Mexican and Brazilian public schools, reaching more than 4.4 million students.

 Building bridges: Cross-cultural investment and celebration of high-quality education